-The governing board has overall responsibility for monitoring this policy and holding the headteacher to account for its implementation.
+The Governing Board has overall responsibility for monitoring this policy and holding the Headteacher to account for its implementation.

-The governing board will co-ordinate regular meetings with appropriate staff to discuss online safety, and monitor online safety logs as provided by the designated safeguarding lead (DSL).
+The Governing Board will co-ordinate regular meetings with appropriate staff to discuss online safety, and monitor online safety logs as provided by the designated safeguarding lead (DSL).
+This will be overseen by the designated Governor for online safety.

-All governors will:
+All Governors will:

-- > Ensure that they have read and understand this policy - Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 2) - > Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with SEND because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable
+- > Ensure that they have read and understood this policy - Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 2) - > Ensure that online safety is a running and interrelated theme while devising and implementing the whole school approach to safeguarding and related policies and procedures. - > Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with SEND because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable